Descanonge/clementhaeck.com/content/pages/work/_index.md

     class="work-illustration"
 >}}

-Ces résultats sont présentés dans l'article: ["Satellite data reveal earlier and stronger phytoplankton blooms over fronts in the Gulf Stream region"](https://doi.org/10.5194/bg-20-1741-2023), ainsi que dans mon [manuscrit de thèse](https://theses.hal.science/tel-04249198).
+These findings are presented in the article ["Satellite data reveal earlier and stronger phytoplankton blooms over fronts in the Gulf Stream region"](https://doi.org/10.5194/bg-20-1741-2023), as well as in my [PhD manuscript (in french)](https://theses.hal.science/tel-04249198).

 ## Current